mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/Integration.md

 # Integrating with database libraries

 Learn how to integrate this library into existing database libraries so that you can build queries in a  type-safe manner.

 ## Overview

 Since this library focuses only on the building of type-safe queries, it does not come with a way to actually execute the query in a particular database.
-The library is built with the goal of being able to support any database (SQLite, MySQL, Postgres, etc.), but currently is primarily tuned to work with only SQLite.
+The library is built with the goal of being able to support any database (SQLite, MySQL, Postgres, _etc._), but currently is primarily tuned to work with SQLite.
 And further, it only comes with one official driver for SQLite, which is the [SharingGRDB][sharing-grdb-gh] library that uses the popular [GRDB][grdb-gh] library under the hood for interacting with SQLite.

 If you are interested in building an integration of StructureQueries with another database library out there, please feel free to [open a discussion][sq-discussions] on the repository.

 [sq-discussions]: http://github.com/pointfreeco/swift-structured-queries/discussions

 @Comment {
   TODO: Rewrite as a case study of SQLite and GRDB that simply links to the directories on the repo }

 ### Case Study: SQLite

-Let's provide a rough outline of how one could integrate StructuredQueries with any SQLite library out there, including GRDB, SQLite.swift, and more.
+Let's provide a rough outline of how one could integrate StructuredQueries with any SQLite library out there, including GRDB and more.
 It begins with defining a type that conforms to the ``QueryDecoder``  protocol, which describes how to decode certain database types into Swift types:

 ```swift
 struct SQLiteQueryDecoder: QueryDecoder {
 }
 ```

 There are many methods that this type will need to provide, but first we will add some internal state that it will need to do its job, such as the SQLite statement being decoded, as well as the current index of the column we are decoding:

 ```swift
 struct SQLiteQueryDecoder: QueryDecoder {